Debraheem/Massive_star_binaries/index.md

 call pgline(2 * num_points + 1, x2s_RL, y2s_RL)
 ```

-#### What seems to be happening?
+### What seems to be happening?

 When MESA binary runs in single star mode, it appears that `x2s_RL` and `y2s_RL` are unset in the `pgbinary_orbit` panel.
-To solve this issue, we can set these variables by adding the following just below line 205 in `pgbinary_orbit.f90`.
+To solve this issue, we can set these variables by adding the following few lines just below line 205 in `pgbinary_orbit.f90`.

 ```fortran
  else